chilijung/git-diff-tags/README.md

 ## Why?

-In our team [Canner](https://www.canner.io/) we encounter a big problem while publishing our assets (images, fonts, ...) to s3 server, each time we when we need to update all the assets on s3 which waste a lot of time.
+In our team [Canner](https://www.canner.io/) we encounter a big problem while publishing our assets (images, fonts, ...etc) to s3 server, each time we when we need to update all the assets on s3 which waste a lot of time.

-In order to solve it is using `git-diff-tags` to find out which files is modified, created, deleted ...etc, between each tags and upload needed files, and folders.
+In order to solve it is using `git-diff-tags` to find out which files is modified, created, deleted ...etc, between each tags and upload needed files and folders.

 `git-diff-tags` let you find out what files, are being modified, created, deleted between tags with ease.
 Hope this also helps in your project. :)